Zion To Bryce Canyon National Park Road Trip (+ Map)

 Just outside of Bryce Canyons main entrance, in the town of Bryce Canyon City, there are a few options.
 Ruby’s Inn and Bryce Canyon Grand Hotel are popular options and are conveniently located next to stops for the free Bryce Canyon shuttle.

-Best Time To Visit Zion And Bryce Canyon
+Best Time To Visit Zion And Bryce Canyon National Park

-The best time to visit Zion and Bryce Canyon National Parks is typically in the spring (April-May) and fall (September-October).
 My favorite time to visit is in early October because the weather is tolerable (it’s WAY too hot during the summer) and there are much fewer crowds.

-Spring (April-May)
+Zion And Bryce In Spring (April-May)

 • Weather: Comfortable temperatures in both parks, with highs in the 60s-80s°F in Zion and 50s-70s°F in Bryce.